shshetudev/js-testing/README.md

 ## Complexity of writing different tests
-![Different kinds of testing complexity](images/different-kinds-of-testing-complexity.png) Here violet line represents complexity
+![Different kinds of testing complexity](images/different-kinds-of-testing-complexity.png) Here violet line represents complexity.
   - **Unit tests are relativly easy to write.**
   - **Integration tests are more complex than Unit tests**.
     - The more dependencies we add the more complex it becomes it gets harder to differentiate between what exactly is causing an error.